 As a volunteer, you don't have to be the expert in any badge or Journey work.
 In fact, when you show that you're not afraid to fail and willing to try something new, you are modeling what it is to be a Girl Scout.
 Our badge and Journey requirements are structured so your girls can learn new skills without you having to be an expert in all the topics, including STEM.

 The Difference Between Community Service and Take Action Projects

-As your girls look for meaningful ways to give back to their community, you can help sharpen their problem-solving skills and expand their definition of doing good by discussing community service and Take Action projects.
-Both projects serve important needs, but at different levels.
+As your Girl Scouts look for meaningful ways to give back to their community, you can help sharpen their problem-solving skills and expand their definition of doing good by discussing community service and Take Action projects.
+Both projects serve essential needs, but at different levels.

-If your troop members want to pursue their Bronze, Silver, or Gold Award, they'll need to understand the kinds of projects that qualify.
-To make Take Action projects even more impactful for your girls, set time for them to reflect on their projects.
-When girls make time to internalize the lessons they've learned, they're more likely to find success in their future projects - or anything else they put their minds to.
+If your troop members want to pursue their Bronze, Silver, or Gold Award, they'll develop a Take Action project on an issue that's close to their hearts.
+To make Take Action projects even more impactful for your Girl Scouts set time for them to reflect on their projects.
+When they make time to internalize the lessons they've learned, they're more likely to find success in their future projects - or anything else they put their minds to.

 Traditions, Ceremonies, and Special Girl Scout Days

 Time-honored traditions and ceremonies unit Girl Scout sisters - and the millions of Girl Scout alums who came before them - around the country and around the globe and remind girls how far their fellow trailblazers have come and just how far they'll go.

 A few of those extra special days, when you'll want to crank up the celebrations, include:

 - Juliette Gordon Low's birthday or Founder's Day, October 31, marks the birth in 1860 of Girl Scouts of the USA founder Juliette Gordon Low in Savannah, GA.